DiceDB/dice/docs/src/data/benchmarks.md

 Benchmarks play a pivotal role in the world of databases.
 They provide measurable insights into how a system performs under different conditions, helping developers optimize configurations, identify bottlenecks, and predict behavior under stress.

 For DiceDB, a high-performance in-memory key-value store, benchmarking is crucial to demonstrate its scalability, resilience, and efficiency.
-Here's our latest benchmark that will demonstrate our numbers, compare them with Redis, and more importantly provide the exact steps to be taken to reproduce the numbers.
+Here's our latest benchmark that will demonstrate our numbers, compare them with R---s, and more importantly provide the exact steps to be taken to reproduce the numbers.

-Redis, created over a decade ago, relies on a basic single-threaded architecture, which can make scaling deployments a challenging and time-consuming task for developers.
-In contrast, DiceDB offers a seamless alternative to Redis.
+R---s, created over a decade ago, relies on a basic single-threaded architecture, which can make scaling deployments a challenging and time-consuming task for developers.
+In contrast, DiceDB offers a seamless alternative to R---s.
 As a modern in-memory database, DiceDB builds on the strengths of earlier systems but enhances both performance and reliability.

 With its multi-threaded design, DiceDB supports efficient vertical scaling, allowing you to sidestep the complexities of horizontal scaling and cluster management, all while achieving the scalability your application requires.
-Because DiceDB is a drop-in replacement of Redis, we can run the standard [Memtier](https://github.com/RedisLabs/memtier_benchmark) benchmark to compare the two.
+Because DiceDB is a drop-in replacement of R---s, we can run the standard [Memtier](https://github.com/RedisLabs/memtier_benchmark) benchmark to compare the two.

 ## Memtier Benchmark

-[Memtier](https://github.com/RedisLabs/memtier_benchmark) is a powerful, easy-to-use benchmarking tool specifically designed for key-value databases like [Redis](https://redis.io/) and [Memcached](https://memcached.org/), making it ideal for evaluating [DiceDB](https://github.com/dicedb/dice).
+[Memtier](https://github.com/RedisLabs/memtier_benchmark) is a powerful, easy-to-use benchmarking tool specifically designed for key-value databases, making it ideal for evaluating [DiceDB](https://github.com/dicedb/dice).
 In this test, we used Memtier to generate a workload that mimics a real-world scenario, stressing DiceDB under a balanced read/write ratio.

 ### Machine configuration